 You will find that the greatest gift you give those students (or employees) is not the single insight or sense of accomplishment from any one teamwork activity.
 Instead, the greatest gift you will have given them is the SKILL of working together successfully with others.

-If you are part of a school culture that would like to improve the sense of community amongst your staff, the steps for building a more cohesive and successful faculty are almost identical.
+If you are part of the leadership of a school culture that would like to improve the sense of community amongst your staff, the steps for building a more cohesive and successful faculty are almost identical.

 You can help to inspire more teacher collaboration and teamwork with this simple, helpful and fun teacher team collaboration tool.